 Greyhound Package Express is something of a trade secret among Etsy sellers as a shipping option for large or unusual items.
 Costs vary depending on weight, distance, and speed.
 Discounts are available for college students, active military members, and veterans.
 Greyhound also offers discounts for booking online and for shipments of six items or more.

 Texas-based uShip matches people with transport companies that have truck space left over from another job.
-Post a list of what needs shipping -- whether one item or a home's worth -- and companies bid to move it.
+Post a list of what needs shipping — whether one item or a home's worth — and companies bid to move it.
 This option is especially good for large, heavy, or oddly shaped items.
-The company admits that its marketplace is "not immune to scams" and offers a guide to avoiding fraud.
+The company acknowledges that its marketplace is "not immune to scams" and offers a guide to avoiding fraud.

 Mailing exclusively books, sound recordings, video tapes, printed music, or CDs and DVDs?
-Use the U.S. Postal Service's Media Mail rate.
-The cost is based solely on weight, with the lowest price being $2.63 for an item up to 1 pound.
-Sending the same package at the Retail Ground rate would cost between $6.65 and $8.17.
-Make sure to follow the guidelines -- video games aren't included.
+Use the U.S. Postal Service's Media Mail.
+The cost is based solely on weight, with the lowest price being $2.66 for an item up to 1 pound.
+Sending the same package at the Retail Ground rate would cost between $6.60 and $7.29.
+Make sure to follow the guidelines — video games aren't included.

 Cheapism.com participates in affiliate marketing programs, which means we may earn a commission if you choose to purchase a product through a link on our site.
 This helps support our work and does not influence editorial content.